flupes/digibaro2/README.md

 accurate, and covering a wider area, than what you could analyze yourself.

-Despite our ever more connected world, I am old fashioned and like to believe that having systems nor relying on data flowing wirelessly to your boat can be useful.
-It turns out that the fundamental building block for such a project is readily available: several extremely accurate digital pressure sensors are can be sourced at low price (you may already have one in your cellphone).
+Despite our ever more connected world, I am old fashioned and like to believe that having systems not relying on data flowing wirelessly to your boat can be useful.
+It turns out that the fundamental building block for such a project is readily available: several extremely accurate digital pressure sensors can be sourced at low price (you may already have one in your cellphone).

-I also wanted to not be relying on an external source of power.
-This is not so much to avoid battery drained (the most basic solar panel would provide more than enough), but to avoid having extra wiring.
+I also wanted not to rely on an external source of power.
+This is not so much to avoid battery drain (the most basic solar panel would provide more than enough), but to avoid having extra wiring.

-The final concept is that you would be able to leave the barograph on your boat, and when coming back after six months, you would be able to read the barometric pressure of the last few days because the barograph would kept collecting data in permanence.
+The final concept is that you would be able to leave the barograph on your boat, and when coming back after six months, you would be able to read the barometric pressure of the last few days because the barograph would keep collecting data.
 Of course, this is probably superfluous since after leaving your boat six months, you probably have more than 5 days of work before taking the sea again (hence you could turn on the barograph).

 At any rate, being a style exercise or a real need, the goal is to develop an extremly low power barograph that could sustain at least six months on a set of